Fenian raids: Canada West

 The traditional historical narrative alleges that the turning point in the Battle of Ridgeway was when Fenian cavalry was erroneously reported and the Canadian Militia ordered to form squares, the standard tactic for infantry to repel cavalry.
 When the mistake was recognized, an attempt was made to reform in column; being too close to the Fenian lines, it failed.
 In his 2011 history of Ridgeway, however, historian Peter Vronsky argues the explanation was not as simple as that.
-Prior to the formation of the square, confusion had already broken out when a unit of the Queen's Own Rifles mistook three arriving companies from the 13th Battalion of The Royal Hamilton Light Infantry for British troops.
-When the Queen's Own Rifles began retiring to give the field to what they thought were British Army units, the 13th Battalion mistook this for a retreat, and began withdrawing themselves.
+Prior to the formation of the square, confusion had already broken out when a unit of the Queen's Own Rifles mistook three arriving companies from the 13th Battalion (Canadian Militia) for British troops.
+When the Queen's Own Rifles began retiring to give the field to what they thought were British Army units, the 13th Battalion mistook this for a retreat and began withdrawing themselves.
 At this moment that the infamous "form square" order was given, completing the debacle that was unfolding on the field.

 A board of inquiry determined that allegations over the alleged misconduct of Lieutenant-Colonel Alfred Booker (13th Battalion), on whom command of Canadian volunteers had devolved, had "not the slightest foundation for the unfavourable imputations cast upon him in the public prints".
 Nevertheless, the charges dogged Booker for the rest of his life.
 A second board of inquiry into the battle at Fort Erie exonerated Lieutenant-Colonel J. Stoughton Dennis, Brigade Major of the Fifth Military District, although the President of the Board of Inquiry, Colonel George T. Denison, differed from his colleagues on several key points.

 Five days after the start of the invasion, U. S. President Andrew Johnson issued a proclamation requiring enforcement of the neutrality laws, guaranteeing the Fenian invasion could not continue.
 Generals Ulysses S. Grant and General George Meade went to Buffalo, New York to inspect the situation.
 Following instructions from Grant, Meade issued strict orders to prevent anyone from violating the border.
 Grant then proceeded to St. Louis.
 Meade, finding that the battles were over and the Fenian army interned in Buffalo, went to Ogdensburg, New York, to oversee the situation in the St. Lawrence River area.
 The U.S. Army was then instructed to seize all Fenian weapons and ammunition and prevent more border crossings.
 Further instructions on 7 June 1866 were to arrest anyone who appeared to be a Fenian.

 Fenian commander Brigadier-General Thomas William Sweeny was arrested by the United States government for violating American neutrality.
-Nevertheless, he was soon released and served in the United States Army until he retired in 1870.
+He was soon released and served in the United States Army until he retired in 1870.